Beautiful Queenslander house on stumps

 • Concrete spalling – where the concrete is cracking and blowing out, revealing that there is corrosion of the steel reinforcing within the stumps.

-• Wood rot and apparent termite damage to timber stumps.
+• Wood rot and apparent termite damage to timber stumps (there is also a lot to consider for timber houses).

 • Incorrect installments – such as lack of stump bracing and missing stump tie down brackets.